zhongyingji/APNet/README.md

 1. We train OIM on 2 GPUS with batchsize 4.
 If you encounter out-of-memory (OOM) error, reduce the batchsize by setting `SOLVER.IMS_PER_BATCH` to a smaller number.

-2. If you want to use one GPU, replace the command of OIM with single GPU training script:
+2. If you want to use 1 GPU, replace the command of OIM with single GPU training script:

 ```bash
 python tools/train_net.py --config-file "configs/reid/prw_R_50_C4.yaml" SOLVER.IMS_PER_BATCH 2 TEST.IMS_PER_BATCH 8 OUTPUT_DIR "models/prw_oim"